redoPop/Starstrap/readme.md

 By default, rows and cols will automatically spread their widths/heights evenly according to their content and the dimensions of the card face.

-You can also add the class `big` to a row or col to have it take up twice the amount of its default space.
+You can also add the class `big` to a row to have it take up twice the amount of its default space.

 Example: